 One aspect that really sets Provi’s new brand apart from its competitors is just that — careful consideration of the industry.
 We saw the need for a brand concept, identity, and messaging that captures both the essence and needs of the industry.
 Through a competitive industry analysis, we were able to understand their position in the market relative to their competitors.
 Provi’s ability to seamlessly connect all three tiers of the industry and make ordering easier for everyone is notably their biggest UVP.

 We developed a brand concept — Simple Connection.
 The new concept leans heavily into an all-in-one marketplace where buyers, distributors and sales reps, and suppliers, can communicate and manage orders quickly and more efficiently than ever before.
 Because Provi eliminates the need to juggle texts, phone calls, paperwork, and email, using the marketplace is much more intentional and enjoyable.
-Provi believes that simplicity, organization, and structure frees up time to build, maintain, and grow relationships in one of the busiest and most historic industries.
+Provi believes that simplicity, organization, and structure free up time to build, maintain, and grow relationships in one of the busiest and most historic industries.

 It was crucial that the simplicity and connection be carried all the way through their visual identity, messaging, and website.
 Doing it while weaving certain aspects of SevenFifty into the brand and communicating Provi’s value to prospective customers and partners was no easy feat.
 Find out how we did it.